- Lloyd Doaman: Senior Associate, Business Development

 Jasson Crockett is an Associate within NFF’s Advisory Services team, and has been with the organization since September 2013.
 As an Associate, Jasson supports Advisory Services by using financial data to help drive solutions on behalf of nonprofit organizations across a multitude of sectors, and delivers financial management training through clinics and workshops.
 Jasson came to NFF after working for four years as a case manager and teacher for a Los Angeles-based nonprofit organization.
 Jasson also has experience at a mid-cap asset management firm.
 Jasson holds a Bachelors of Science in Finance and Management from the McDonough School of Business at Georgetown University.

-Alissa Czasonis: Analyst, Operations
+Alissa Czasonis: Associate, Operations

-Alissa is an Analyst on the Operations team.
+Alissa is an Associate on the Operations team.
 In this role she supports the operational health of the organization and takes on a variety of responsibilities ranging from board governance, business processes and systems, compliance and organizational development.
 Prior to NFF, Alissa gained experience as a proposal and report writer for Opportunity International and as an Operations Manager for a property management company in Chicago.
 Alissa graduated cum laude with a BS in Business and concentration in International Business from North Park University in Chicago, Illinois and earned her Masters in International Development from the University of Bath in Bath, United Kingdom.
 Outside of the office, Alissa enjoys travel, air shows, golf and ultimate frisbee and you can catch her most Sunday afternoons enjoying a run in Prospect Park.

 Katherine DeMallie: Senior Associate, Knowledge & Communications